julia-dunn/DUNN-Data-Science-Portfolio/README.md

 Organization/outline:
 ## Projects

-### Project 1 (with image)
-- Description:
-- TLDR:
+### What is there to listen to on Spotify?
+- Description: This app is essentially an exploratory data analytics dashboard, where you can learn about important relationships between numerical and categorical variables.
+Here, we explore a dataset of over 100,000 songs on spotify.
+Check out this user-interactive platform and generate visualizations yourself!
-- Technical skills:
+- Technical skills: Pandas, Matplotlib, Seaborn, Streamlit
-- Soft skills: